barbatus/typescript/README.md

 }
 ```

-## Paths mapping
+## Path mappings

 TypeScript paths mapping is supported since `0.6.0`, though,
 with some limitations.
 It works only for local files and for `module: commonjs`.

-You can refer to Meteor absolute paths like `/imports/client/foo`
+You can now use paths like `imports/client/foo` instead of Meteor absolute
-as `imports/client/foo` if you add to the `config.json` as follows:
+paths like `/imports/client/foo` if you add to the `config.json` as follows:
 ```json
   "baseUrl": ".",
   "paths": {